 We built Geopointe because we wanted geolocation on the Salesforce platform, and we knew others would want it too.
-Recently, Salesforce notified customers about some mapping features coming in the Spring ’15 release (the content of that notice is here).
+Recently, Salesforce notified customers about some mapping features coming in the Spring ’15 release.
 The notice allows customers to opt-out, but has also served as an off-cycle announcement of features to come.

 Geolocation should be part of CRM